curtischong/Messenger-Summarizer/README.md

 Note: This script also relies on the server which can be found [here](https://github.com/curtischong/Messenger-Summarizer-Server).

 First, you'll need to install the dependencies.
-You can do this by downloading the js dependency files from CDNs using curl.
+You can do this by downloading the js dependency files from CDNs using `cURL`.
 ```
 curl https://code.jquery.com/jquery-3.3.1.min.js > dependencies/jquery-3.3.1.min.js &&
 curl https://cdn.anychart.com/releases/8.7.0/js/anychart-tag-cloud.min.js > dependencies/anychart-tag-cloud.min.js